apache/mxnet/docs/tutorials/mkldnn/MKLDNN_README.md

 3. Download and install [OpenCV](https://sourceforge.net/projects/opencvlibrary/files/opencv-win/3.4.1/opencv-3.4.1-vc14_vc15.exe/download).
 4. Unzip the OpenCV package.
 5. Set the environment variable ```OpenCV_DIR``` to point to the ```OpenCV build directory``` (e.g., ```OpenCV_DIR = C:\utils\opencv\build```).
-6. If you don’t have the Intel Math Kernel Library (MKL) installed, download and install [OpenBlas](https://sourceforge.net/projects/openblas/files/v0.2.20/OpenBLAS%200.2.20%20version.zip/download).
+6. If you don't have the Intel Math Kernel Library (MKL) installed, download and install [OpenBlas](https://sourceforge.net/projects/openblas/files/v0.2.20/OpenBLAS%200.2.20%20version.zip/download).
 7. Set the environment variable ```OpenBLAS_HOME``` to point to the ```OpenBLAS``` directory that contains the ```include``` and ```lib``` directories (e.g., ```OpenBLAS_HOME = C:\utils\OpenBLAS```).

 After you have installed all of the required dependencies, build the MXNet source code: